devplayer0/fyp/report.md

   Often used with the Instrumentation Trace Macrocell as a pseudo serial port.
 Baud rate is CPU clock divided by a configurable amount.
 - Synchronous.
 A parallel interface of configurable width (1 to 4 bits for Cortex-M4).
-Provides its own clock which is operates at half of the core clock, but data should be read on both the falling and rising edges.
+Provides its own clock which operates at half of the core clock, but data should be read on both the rising and falling edges.

 Asynchronous mode is easier to set up and requires only a single pin but synchronous mode can be more reliable (with a dedicated clock signal) and